A WORLD WITH LESS FRICTION

 Although lubricants do not keep the earth spinning on its axis, they are used on a global scale, reducing friction and allowing the machines of industry to continue producing.
 In 2019, a total of 36.8 million metric tons (Garside, 2020) were used worldwide.
 This equates to a swimming pool of 4.25 km by 4.25 km, with a depth of 2 m.
 According to MarketsAndMarkets (Lubricants Market by Base Oil – Global Forecast to 2025, s.d.), the worldwide lubricants market was valued at 157.6 billion USD in 2020.
 The market is increasing and should reach 182.6 billion by 2025.
 It is interesting to note that based on these numbers, the average cost per liter of lubricant oil is approximately $5.

 Are there any counterfeits?

-Brand theft is less frequent in the lubricant industry, but nevertheless existent.
-Counterfeiters use brand logos, designs and colors and invent a new product, that never existed under the original brand.
-These kinds of counterfeits can of course easily be pinpointed.
+Brand theft is less frequent in the lubricant industry but nevertheless existent.
+Counterfeiters use brand logos, designs and colors and invent a new product that never existed under the original brand.
+These kinds of counterfeits can of course be easily pinpointed.
 Despite this, some can slip into markets unnoticed.
 Due to the large number of locally adapted products available around the world, a customer may have a hard time researching whether theirs is counterfeit or not.